zooper/techblog/content/posts/google-wifi.md

 And now I started to get some insight at least.
-Since the monitoring lives in Germany, it's more important to look at the trends then the actual reponse times.
+Since the monitoring lives in Germany, it's more important to look at the trends then the actual response times.
 For everything wired in our home, the latency is around 100ms and that is constant.
-Now, the graph shows reponse times to the access point, so the icmp packets are traveling via the mesh between the access point and the hub.
+Now, the graph shows response times to the access point, so the icmp packets are traveling via the mesh between the access point and the hub.
 No wonder I am having issues from time to time when the latency can spike up to ~750ms.
 (860ms - 100 ms).